MakeSchool-Tutorials/Introduction-to-Angular/P3-services/content.md

 # Services for Mocking Data

 Let's use a pattern that the Ionic Framework uses to simplify mocking data.
 Here's an example of `Chats` data mocked in an angular service.
+You can add this to a separate file called `services.js` or you can add just the factory to your `app.js`.

 ```js
 angular.module('myApp.services', [])